sznchanda/arcade-ai/examples/langchain/studio/README.md

 ### API keys

-Follow [these instructions](https://docs.arcade.dev/home/custom-tools/) to Install Arcade AI and create an API key.
+Follow [these instructions](https://docs.arcade.dev/home/custom-tools/) to Install Arcade and create an API key.

 This example is using OpenAI, as the LLM provider.
 Ensure you have an [OpenAI API key](https://platform.openai.com/docs/quickstart).